DanielChuDC/ibm-licensing-operator/README.md

 |1.0.0| 03/2020|AMD64|[OpenShift Container Platform](https://www.openshift.com/) 4.2 or higher,<br></br>Kubernetes 1.11.3 or higher|First release |

 ## Documentation
-If you are installing the operator as a part of a Cloud Pak, see the Cloud Pak documentation in the IBM Knowledge Center.
+If you are installing the operator as a part of a an IBM Cloud Pak, see the Cloud Pak documentation in the IBM Knowledge Center.

-If you are installing the operator separately, see [IBM Common Services](http://ibm.biz/cpcsdocs).
+If you are installing the operator separately, see [IBM Cloud Platform Common Services](http://ibm.biz/cpcsdocs).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->